joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 ```

 That's it, you've setup the freesewing site.
-Althoug it will be severely crippled without the data backend.
+Although it will be severely crippled without the data backend.

 ## Freesewing data